jermnelson/Discover-Aristotle/doc/vendors.rst

 with various vendors into a sub-applications in a master Vendor Django Application for a couple of reasons.
 The first is that allows common functionality to be shared among different applications in the Aristotle project.
-For example, the both the :doc:`catalog` and :doc:`etd` modules use the Innovative Patron API microservice to autenticate students for different uses.
+For example, the both the :doc:`discovery` and :doc:`etd` modules use the Innovative Patron API microservice to autenticate students for different uses.